styleguidist/react-styleguidist/Readme.md

 ### Why does the style guide list one of my prop types as unknown?

-This occurs when you are assigning props via getDefaultProps that are not listed within the components propTypes.
+This occurs when you are assigning props via `getDefaultProps` that are not listed within the components `propTypes`.

-For example, the color prop here is assigned via getDefaultProps but missing from the propTypes, therefore the styleguide is unable to display the correct propType.
+For example, the color prop here is assigned via `getDefaultProps` but missing from the `propTypes`, therefore the styleguide is unable to display the correct prop type.

 ```javascript
 Button.propTypes = {